The Best Basics to Have Before Bringing Home Your New Puppy

 This one seems pretty obvious but it is important!
 When purchasing dog food be mindful of your dog’s age, size and breed and your own budget and lifestyle.
 Talk to your vet or an expert and get advice on food types, brands, and quantities.
 Usually, puppy formulated foods will be higher in calories to help with their growth.
 Make sure to double check that all food given is puppy safe.

 Try not to feed them human food, especially not fast food, onions, grapes, chocolate and other foods that may be toxic.
-For a list of Toxic foods read HERE.
+For a list of Toxic foods you should never share with your dog read HERE.

 Also make sure your puppy always has access to fresh water.

-If your dog does eat chocolate, here is what you can do:
+If your dog does eat chocolate, call your vet ASAP.

 2. Water and Food Bowls